An interview with Charly Walter and Danijela Oberthofer Tonkovic from “Openspace.Innsbruck” (Austria)

 How does the local Innsbruck community engage with culture?

-An exemplary practice includes people approaching us with an intention to organise diverse cultural activities in our space, since it is open and free to use.
-However, sometimes we approach them, like, for example, in the case of “Magic Carpets”, where we work to remove barriers, communicate, try to include them on various levels of decision-making and development processes, and leave them with something long-lasting and directly applicable.
+An exemplary practice in Openspace includes – people approaching us with an intention to organize diverse cultural activities in our space, since it is open and free to use.
+However, sometimes we approach them, like, for example, in the case of “Magic Carpets project”, where we are trying to remove barriers, communicate, and include community on various levels of decision-making, processes-development, but also leave them with something long-lasting and directly applicable.

 How do you think intercultural exchange might inspire cultural community building?